forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 #### Nasal Swab
 The anterior or mid-turbinate mucus can be swabbed.
 Overall detection rates tend to about 10% lower than NPS (Figure 5 in [Lee et al](#summarized-review-lee)).
 [Hanson et al](#summary-hanson) observed about a 10% lower detection for anterior nasal swabs compared to NPS or saliva.

-### Saliva Diagnosis
+### Diagnosis in the Mouth
-The sensitivity depends on the timing and the exact protocol.
-Early morning saliva has high viral loads and good detection rates as described in [Saliva Sampling Procedures](#saliva-sampling-procedures) in the section [saliva based Diagnosis](#saliva-diagnosis).
+The sensitivity depends on the timing (e.g. before or after eat), the location (e.g. back of the throat, normal spitting) and the exact protocol (e.g. gargling or coughing up sputum).
+Early morning saliva has high viral loads and good detection rates as described in [Saliva Sampling Methods](#saliva-sampling-methods) in the section [Saliva Diagnosis Chapter](#saliva-diagnosis).

-> Separate section since I consider saliva diagnosis as the best option for routine Covid diagnosis.
+> Separate chapter since it is a good option for routine Covid diagnosis and thus discussed in more than detail than other diagnosis locations.

 #### Oropharyngeal Swabs
 [Zhou et al](#summary-zhou) compared oropharyngeal swabs to NPS: OPS are more variables and have lower sensitivity.